-In "Eros in the Library," Melissa Adler introduces the ancient Greek historian Pamphila, who weaved "multiple sources and genres together to create a pleasing set of histories," through a method she she called poik-ilia.
-Adler cites Adeline Grand-Clément's definition of poikilia as "harmonia"
+In "Eros in the Library," Melissa Adler introduces the ancient Greek historian Pamphila, who weaved "multiple sources and genres together to create a pleasing set of histories," through a method she she called poikilia.
+Adler cites Adeline Grand-Clément's definition of poikilia as "harmonia that does not unify."
+The aesthetic beauty and pleasure in Pamphilia's method shifts the purpose of knowledge organisation.